gibbyb/sunhat/README.md

 #### To Do:

-- [ ] Add a way to change the font of kitty using the script
+- [ ] Add a way to change the font & theme of kitty using the script
 - [ ] Add a themes for Neovim that are not using LazyVim
 - [ ] Configure GNOME extensions with cli tool.
 - [ ] Find a consistent way to download applications not in repos.
+- [ ] Add a way to update all packages installed with git in the packages folder.
+- [ ] Add a way to update all links to packages installed by link